 The seven lightning-caused fires in the Grapefruit Complex had burned more than 70,000 acres by Wednesday, according to an update.
 The fires grew significantly last week, prompting the first evacuation order and closing a section of the highway briefly.

-Rain was forecast for Wednesday, which could help firefighting, but crews are expecting the fires to continue to grow, she said.
+Rain in the forecast could help firefighting, but crews are expecting the fires to continue to grow, she said.
 Crews prioritized protecting the highway, trans-Alaska pipeline and pump station, as well as structures in the area, Johnson said.

 A wildfire at Denali National Park prompted a large response as crews worked to protect the park’s entrance this week.
-The fire grew rapidly on Sunday, prompting the park to close at least through Wednesday.
+The fire grew rapidly on Sunday, prompting the park to close at least through Wednesday heading into the Fourth of July weekend.